vannarho-fas/Vannarho-Risk-Engine---vre1.2/README.md

 ## API Reference

-The source code is documented in doxygen, the API reference is available on the [OpenSourceRisk](http://opensourcerisk.org) project site.
+The source code is documented in doxygen.

 ## License

-Open Source Risk Engine (ORE) is
+VRE

-Copyright (C) 2016-2021 Quaternion Risk Management Ltd.<br/>
+Copyright (C) 2016-2020 Quaternion Risk Management Ltd.
-Copyright (C) 2021-2023 Acadia Inc.<br/>
+Copyright (C) 2021 Acadia Inc.
-All rights reserved.
+Copyright (C) 2024 Growth Mindset Pty Ltd trading as Vannarho All rights reserved.

 Redistribution and use in source and binary forms, with or without